jeremyButtler/nbib-to-bib/README.md

      of its test cases.
 In comparision both nbibToBib and bibutils takes less than a second for all eight test cases.
  - Finally their are plenty of PMID to bibtex programs out their which can get the job done.
-     - For example [https://gist.github.com/tommycarstensen/ec3c57761f3846c339de925b66f4ac1b](https://gist.github.com/tommycarstensen/ec3c57761f3846c339de925b66f4ac1ba) took 1 second to output the bibtex entries for nbib2bib's eight test cases.
+   - For example [https://gist.github.com/tommycarstensen/ec3c57761f3846c339de925b66f4ac1b](https://gist.github.com/tommycarstensen/ec3c57761f3846c339de925b66f4ac1ba) took 1 second to output the bibtex entries for all of nbib2bib's test cases.

 ## Description: